tangjjbetsy/S2A/README.md

-# Score-to-Audio
+# Towards an Integrated Approach for Expressive Piano Performance Synthesis from Music Scores

-This repository contains the official implementation of our ICASSP 2025 [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10890623), **"Towards an Integrated Approach for Expressive Piano Performance Synthesis from Music Scores."** by Jingjing Tang, Erica Cooper, Xin Wang, Junichi Yamagishi, and György Fazekas.
+This repository contains the official implementation of our ICASSP 2025 [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10890623)

+**"Towards an Integrated Approach for Expressive Piano Performance Synthesis from Music Scores"**

+by Jingjing Tang, Erica Cooper, Xin Wang, Junichi Yamagishi, and György Fazekas.

 ## Project Structure